zeeyado/quran-ebook/README.md

 **Known upstream data issues:**
 - Transliteration from Quran.com API omits hamza (شَآءَ → `shāa` instead of `shā'a`) and sometimes drops shaddah doubling (ٱلۡحَقُّ → `l-ḥaqu` instead of `l-ḥaqqu`)
 - Root definitions from Lane's Lexicon are per-root, not per-lemma — a verb and its derived noun share the same root gloss (e.g. شَآءَ "to will" shows the root شيأ gloss for "thing")
-- ~8% of headwords contain two QPC-specific tanween codepoints (U+065E, U+0656) that render as "X" in KOReader's dictionary popup due to font coverage gaps
+- Some headwords show "X" for certain diacritics (mainly tanween variants) in KOReader's dictionary popup.
+The EPUB text renders correctly because it uses the embedded KFGQPC font, but the dictionary popup uses system fonts which lack some QPC-specific codepoints.
+The full scope is under investigation — a future dictionary release may try map these to standard Unicode equivalents

 ## KOReader Plugin